 For the rules of origin, determining whether a product is eligible for preferential treatment, the Agreement adopts a hybrid of the Canadian and EFTA approaches.

-The Agreement also includes provisions on sanitary and phytosanitary measures and technical regulations in conformity with the relevant WTO Agreements.
+The Agreement includes a provision on sanitary and phytosanitary measures in conformity with the relevant WTO Agreements.

-The Parties recognise the ever increasing importance of trade in services and investment in their economies.
+The Parties recognise the increasing importance of trade in services and investment in their economies.
 They agree to work together to create the most favourable conditions for expanding investment and achieving further liberalisation and additional mutual opening of markets for trade in services whilst taking into account on-going work under the auspices of the WTO.
-They also agree to encourage the relevant bodies in their respective territories to cooperate with a view to achieving mutual recognition for licensing and certification of professional service suppliers.
-The Joint Committee shall review issues related to services and investment and consider the adoption of liberalisation measures no later than three years after the entry into force of the Agreement.
+They also agree to encourage the relevant bodies in their respective territories to cooperate with a view to achieving mutual recognition for licensing and certification of professional service suppliers, and to facilitate temporary entry of services suppliers in accordance with each Party's applicable laws.
+The Joint Committee shall review issues related to services and investment and consider the adoption of liberalisation measures.

 The Parties also recognise the importance of co-operation and co-ordination on general issues relating to competition law enforcement policy.